 Activities sponsored by the Board of Activities range from theater, dance and musical presentations to lectures, comedy, novelty/variety shows and various trips to recreational, educational and cultural events.
 On the Middletown campus, a game room and offices for Student Senate and the Board of Activities are located on the first floor of the Shepard Student Center.

-On the Newburgh campus, the Center for Student Involvement is located in the Tower Building, B-Level, including offices for the Student Senate and Board of Activities, a meeting room for clubs and organizations, and a Game Room with billiards and ping pong.
+On the Newburgh campus, the Center for Student Involvement is located in the Tower Building, B-Level.